hermannhueck/composing-functions/README.md

-# Composing Functions in different ways
+# From Function Composition to Kleisli

 Fine-grained composability of functions is one of the core advantages of FP.